 (3) If the Bankwest business is transferred to another person, the obligation imposed by subsection (1) becomes an obligation of the Bankwest owner.

+[Section 42D inserted by No. 14 of 2012 s.
+7.]

 42E.
 Type and scale of Bankwest business

 The Bankwest owner must ensure that the Bankwest business is of substantially the same type as, and is conducted on a scale not significantly less than, the BWA business in Western Australia as at 30 June 2011.

+[Section 42E inserted by No. 14 of 2012 s.
+7.]

 42F.
 Head office of Bankwest business

 The Bankwest owner must ensure that the head office of the Bankwest business is located in Western Australia.

+[Section 42F inserted by No. 14 of 2012 s.
+7.]

 42G.
 Managing officer of Bankwest business

 The Bankwest owner must ensure that the managing officer of the Bankwest business, while holding office, is ordinarily resident in Western Australia.

+[Section 42G inserted by No. 14 of 2012 s.
+7.]

 42H.
 Use of names

 (1) The Bankwest owner must not use any name in connection with the Bankwest business that suggests it is associated with the Government.